 My older sisters and I had what by all accounts was a pretty normal, even idyllic, childhood in Salt Lake City, growing up (in the early years, at least) on that most American of street names, Elm Avenue.
 But we learned early on that my father’s childhood had been far from ideal, and had in fact been so traumatic that we were expressly forbidden from ever speaking to him about it.
 We knew that he had been orphaned under somewhat mysterious circumstances, and had been raised in foster care in Manhattan, but that was about it.
 Our family bible which my mother kept had included the names of his parents as John and Katherine, and in one of the few things my Dad would ever discuss, he always stated that my eldest sister Kathie had been named after his late mother.
 The name Katherine in its many variations will recur throughout this story in ways that can only be thought of as serendipitous.

 Part of the prohibition on speaking about my Dad’s past spilled over into the “little” fact that he was Jewish.
 My mother may or may not have known about this (she always claimed she didn’t, but I have my doubts), but one way or the other my sisters and I knew on some intrinsic level we were Jewish on our Dad’s side but also knew we were absolutely not allowed to discuss it.
+(My mother’s family tree showed at least some Jewish relatives back several generations, but nothing that she personally considered anything “important”.)
 We frankly weren’t quite sure what being “Jewish” meant, just that it perhaps somehow accounted for the “otherness” I and my siblings felt.
 I don’t know how this information, either positive or negative, was imparted to us, I can only state it was an experiential reality for me growing up.

 What’s kind of amazing about the story of my father’s family is that it took decades to unravel (including identifying several previously unknown relatives–but more about that later), with a lot of investigation taking place before the advent of the internet.
 I’ve joked that I have felt I grew up in an Agatha Christie mystery, and it was only circa 2015-16 that I finally got to the Moishe the Explainer part.
 This blog will attempt to rechart that territory.